zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/XEth.rst

-eXtended Ethereum API
+eXtended Expanse API
 =====================

 ***NOTE:** This documentation is out-of-date and in need of refresh against current codebase*

-General, easy to use, Ethereum query interface.
-This API allows you to easily interface with Ethereum's state and their respective objects, create transactions and directly evaluate contract code.
+General, easy to use, Expanse query interface.
+This API allows you to easily interface with Expanse's state and their respective objects, create transactions and directly evaluate contract code.

 .. code:: go

-    import "github.com/ethereum/go-ethereum/xeth"
+    import "github.com/expanse-org/go-expanse/xeth"

 Be aware that all methods return something.
 Nil isn't ever returned unless explicitly specified.